 Surprisingly, the international art world turns out to be a rather small world.
 This is less a function of the relative affordability of travel than it is a testament to the efficiency of gossip.
 Though there are many ways to be successful, here are three universal truths that will always help:

-Sarah Odenkirk, Associate Director, Sotheby's Institute of Art – Los Angeles
+Sarah Odenkirk, Faculty, Sotheby's Institute of Art-Los Angeles